agude/agude.github.io/_drafts/2019-08-05-python_pypi_and_travis_staging.md

   - archiver --help
 ```

-This installs the dependencies, then it runs the unit tests, then it makes
+This installs the dependencies, runs the unit tests, makes
-sure we can pip install the package and runs a quick ["smoke test"][smoke] on
+sure we can pip install the package, and finally runs a quick ["smoke test"][smoke] on
 the installed package.

 [smoke]: https://en.wikipedia.org/wiki/Smoke_testing_(software)